 New hybrid and online courses are added each term.
 The Hybrid and Online Course Search makes it easier to find non-traditional courses by highlighting only hybrid and online courses for the term.
 Course descriptions, professors, and sections are listed, but students will need to use Student Planning in order to register.

-For more information on important course and registration information, visit the registration calendar.
+For more information on important course and registration information, visit the enrollment calendar.

 Registering for Online Courses

 Students who are ready to register for online courses will use the same process for any of our traditional courses.
 If you have any questions, contact Office of Student Registration Services.
 Students who are new to College of DuPage will need to apply before taking any online courses.
 Contact Admissions and Outreach for questions regarding getting started at College of DuPage.

 Before you enroll in any online course, however, it is important to make sure online learning is a good fit for you.
 While there are many benefits to online learning, it’s not the right choice for every student or every situation.
 To gain an understanding of your personal readiness for online learning, determine if online learning is right for you or complete the SmarterMeasure online learning assessment.

 In many ways, online courses are similar to traditional courses.
 Before enrolling in an online course, students should have an understanding of what expectations are required.

 Online courses at COD are administered through Blackboard, the learning management system used at COD.
 Blackboard is where you will be able to find your course syllabus and calendar and access your assignments, tests and course discussions.
 You will be expected to log on to Blackboard frequently--every day in many cases and sometimes over the weekend.

 Each course is different, but the majority of online courses are structured just like traditional courses.
 Work must be completed by certain deadlines (you can't wait until the last week to do it all), which are usually spaced week-by-week.
 You will need to log on to look at new lecture material and to complete any assignments that the instructor has put on the site.